 Trustworthiness & Transparency Indicators 1 2 3 4 × Activities are structured in predictable ways (explicit routines, specific directions, etc.).
 Staff consistently employ established procedures for student behavior (i.e., hallway pass systems, etc.) Student expectations are prominently displayed.
-Student expectations are applicable to the space in which they are displayed (hallway expectations, bathroom expectations, etc.).
-Student expectations are clear, concise and positive.
+Student expectations are applicable to the space in which they a displayed (hallway expectations, bathroom expectations, etc.). are Student expectations are clear, concise and positive.
 Schedules and posted events are prominently displayed.
 Schedules and posted events are current (not out of date).
-Changes, including new people and activities, are foreshadowed so students and families can predict what will happen next.
-Positive supports for student behavior are employed by school staff (proactively stating reminders for expectations, etc.).
-Staff speak positively and respectfully to students.
+Changes, including new people and activities, are foreshadowed students and families can predict what will happen next. l so Positive supports for student behavior are employed by school s (proactively stating reminders for expectations, etc.). staff Staff speak positively and respectfully to students.
 Adults assume that students' intentions are positive.
 Adults refrain from power struggles with students.
-Staff explore problems with students (i.e., what's going on, what's wrong) before discussing consequences.
-Natural consequences that are logically related to the misbehavior are utilized whenever possible.
-Staff engage in active listening with students (i.e. listening carefully, restating the problem, empathizing with feelings and needs).
+Staff explore problems with students (i.e., what's going on, what wrong) before discussing consequences. t's Natural consequences that are logically related to the misbehav are utilized whenever possible. ior Staff engage in active listening with students (i.e. listening carefurestating the problem, empathizing with feelings and needs). ully,